Skip to main content

 Housing

-Students will be comfortably accommodated at the Andes and Amazon Field School, which is housed within the Centro Iyarina, near Tena, Ecuador.
+For a portion of the time, students will be comfortably accommodated at the Andes and Amazon Field School, which is housed within the Centro Iyarina, near Tena, Ecuador.
 See iyarina.org.
+For the field components in the Amazon, the team will be staying in primitive cabin accommodations (with limited electricity and running water).

 Plane NAVY-BIG-01.svg